tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

 - give the person a fine reputation to live up to.
 Act as though the trait were already one of his/her outstanding characteristics.
 - let the other people save face.
 - be "hearty in your approbation and lavish in your praise".
+- praise the slightest improvement and praise every improvement.
 - be specific with your compliments and don't give everyone the same compliments.
-- make the fault seem easy to correct.
+- Use encouragement.
+Make the fault seem easy to correct.
 - frame the improvement in terms of the person's own interests.

 # Quotes